a-karma/Bogor_Workshop/DAY_4/Session2.md

   > Exercise 4
   >
   > Plot the segment distribution using `geom_segment()`, a boxplot, and the frequency of segment length classes as you have for the PLINK results.
 How similar it is with the PLINK results?

+If you have done up to this point and there is still some time before the wrap up session, feel free to have another PLINK run with different parameters.
+Read the documentation for PLINK `--homozyg` [here](https://zzz.bwh.harvard.edu/plink/ibdibs.shtml#homo) to have an idea of how the parameters can be tuned in.
+For a start, have a look on [this review paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-6463-x) on how usually it is done with various domestic species.